Zarebin/python-notes/importanat notes/utf-8 and unicode.md

 **Is IASCII_2 suitable?**

-*‌Although this new system covers more characters, But it still doesn't cover the number of characters we expect!
++ Although this new system covers more characters, But it still doesn't cover the number of characters we expect!
-*‌In addition, there is another concern.
+* In addition, there is another concern.
 In the previous system, we used 1 byte for each character, but in the new system, we use 2 bytes for each character.